paddison/cloud-project/readme.md

 The file itself might be saved in a bucket.
 The website might ask the bucket for the status of the file-creation with a specified id.
 After a file with the id is found, it might be sent to the user to download it.
-After the download was completed, the file may be deleted from the bucket
+After the download was completed, the file may be deleted from the bucket.

+For creating a request from the frontend a id is needed.
+In order to create an id, the lambda will send a request to a database with the metadata of the initial request, which in turn will return the id for the lambda.

+Afterwards the lambda will create the wav file and send a response to the frontend with the id of the new file.

 It might look something like this: